 Therefore, WWF seeks to work with those who have the greatest potential to reduce the most pressing threats to the diversity of life on Earth and together find solutions to conservation challenges such as deforestation, over-fishing, water scarcity and climate change.
-Business drives much of the global economy, so we consider that companies also have a specific responsibility to ensure that the natural resources and ecosystems that underpin their business are used sustainably.
-Business is also primed to lead on rapid adaptation and on the innovative solutions needed to drive change.
+The private sector drives much of the global economy, so we consider that companies also have a specific responsibility to ensure that the natural resources and ecosystems that underpin their business are used sustainably.
+The private sector is also primed to lead on rapid adaptation and on the innovative solutions needed to drive change.

-By working with business, WWF aims to change behaviour and drive conservation results that would not be possible otherwise.
+By working with companies, WWF aims to change behaviour and drive conservation results that would not be possible otherwise.

-More specifically, our work with business aspires to do this by:
+More specifically, our work with the private sector aspires to do this by:

-- promoting better production and responsible sourcing of raw materials that otherwise drive deforestation or unsustainable use of water; - encouraging a switch to 100 per cent renewable energy and away from fossil fuels; - engaging jointly on public policy; - supporting the equitable sharing of natural resources; - redirecting financial flows to support conservation and sustainable ecosystem management; - · raising awareness of the need to consume more wisely; and - protecting some of the world's most ecologically important places.
+- promoting better production and responsible sourcing of raw materials that otherwise drive deforestation or unsustainable use of water; - encouraging a switch away from fossil fuels to 100 per cent renewable energy and away from fossil fuels; - engaging jointly on public policy; - supporting the equitable sharing of natural resources; - redirecting financial flows to support conservation and sustainable ecosystem management; - · raising awareness of the need to consume more wisely; and - protecting some of the world's most ecologically important places.

-We do this in a variety of ways, including supporting regulations that stop illegal or unsustainable activities, encouraging companies and industry platforms to make ambitious commitments and to engage in public policy discussions, and supporting credible certification schemes (e.g. Forest Stewardship Council (FSC), Marine Stewardship Council (MSC) Aquaculture Stewardship Council (ASC), Roundtable on Sustainable Palm Oil (RSPO), Roundtable on Responsible Soy (RTRS).
+We do this in a variety of ways, including supporting regulations that stop illegal or unsustainable activities, encouraging companies and industry platforms (such as the UN Global Compact, Science Based Targets and the Consumer Goods Forum) to make ambitious commitments and to engage in public policy discussions, and supporting credible certification schemes (e.g. Forest Stewardship Council (FSC), Marine Stewardship Council (MSC) Aquaculture Stewardship Council (ASC), Roundtable on Sustainable Palm Oil (RSPO), Roundtable on Responsible Soy (RTRS).
 We also publish scorecards and reports on company or sector performance (e.g palm oil scorecard; soy scorecard, and sustainable cotton ranking), mobilize public pressure through high-profile campaigns on issues related to business activities (e.g. Seize Your Power, Virunga, Reviving the Oceans Economy), as well as work in partnership with individual companies.